janmax/Hallgrim/README.md

 Example scripts can be found [in a seperate repository](https://gitlab.gwdg.de/j.michal/ilias-scripts).

-### Dependencies

-`pip` will try to install them automatically.
-If you can figure out how to replace requests with the native urllib3 - you are welcome to help.

-- `mistune`
-- `pygments`
-- `requests`
-- `requests_toolbelt`

 ### TODO

-* Add a more description / documentation.
+* add a more description / documentation.
-* Add more functionality (multiple answers per gap, alignment)
+* add more functionality (multiple answers per gap, alignment)
-* Make parsers more robust.
-* Create whole test object with questions for direct import.
-Create two versions (one for internal use and one for the test.)
+* create whole test objects with questions for direct import.
 * add zip support
+* add unittests

 ### Notes